KyleBading/boilerplates/README.md

 ## What are Boilerplates?

-**Boilerplates** is a curated collection of production-ready templates for your homelab and infrastructure projects.
+**Boilerplates** is a collection of production-ready templates for your homelab and infrastructure projects.
 Stop copying configurations from random GitHub repos or starting from scratch every time you spin up a new service!

 ## Boilerplates CLI